DiraGeoSystems/websiteOZ/README.md

-It “lives” in a Git repository, is statically generated (well, at present really just statically created), and online at <https://dirageosystems.ch> since December 2021.
+It “lives” in a Git repository, is statically generated (well, at present really just statically created), and online at <https://dirageosystems.com.au> since January 2024.

 In 2023 we contracted dreamis.ch to redesign the website.
 It now uses Bootstrap (no longer W3CSS) and the custom CSS